marwanbukhori/backend-lead/notes/concepts/05-api-design/README.md

   @IsArray()
   @IsString({ each: true })
   @ApiProperty({
-    example: ['user', 'admin'],
+    example: ["user", "admin"],
-    description: 'The roles of the user',
+    description: "The roles of the user",
     required: false,
   })
   roles?: string[];